Code-Institute-Submissions/elisabethoelmann-Project2/README.md

         * Button 3 will have the word Scissors, and an icon showing the scissors picture.
         * Button 4 will have the word Lizard, and an icon showing a Lizard picture.
         * Button 5 will have the word Spock, and an icon showing the Spock picture.
-        * Buttons have a glow effect to show the user they clicked the wanted button, with different colours based on winning, losing, or if it is a tie.
+        * Buttons have a glow effect to show the player they clicked the wanted button, with different colours based on winning, losing, or if it is a draw.
-Once the user has pressed one of the choice buttons, the code will generate a random choice to reflect the computer choice and the outcome of the choices will be shown immediately in the player action  area with the result for ease of use and also in the score area:
+        * Once the player has pressed one of the choice buttons, the code will generate a random choice to reflect the computer choice and the outcome of the cchoices and results will also be shown immediately in the play-action area as well as in the scoring area.
-        * If the player wins, add 1 to the player's score and update the results with "You win!".
+        * If the player wins, the code will add 1 to the player's score and update the results with "You win!".
-        * If the computer wins, add 1 to the computer's score and update the results with "You lost!".
+        * If the computer wins, the code will add 1 to the computer's score and update the results with "You lost!".
         * If the player and computer select the same choice, this will be a draw and the scores will not update.
         The result display will show "It's a Tie!".
         * I have also introduced a reset button for the game to give the player the chance to start from scratch again.

 * The score area underneath the choices area, counts the results of the game showing in the “Player” and “Computer”  box underneath the images.
-The scores will increment by 1 when either the user or computer wins.
+The scores will increment by 1, as explained above, when either the user or computer wins.

 * The Timer at the bottom of the screen gives the option to see how quickly you can beat the computer.
 There is a button for starting, stopping and resetting the timer to show how much the user can score to beat the computer:
         * On the 1st click, the time would start
         * On the 2nd click the timer will stop
-        * On the 3rd click the the timer would reset itself If the button is pressed once, the code will start the mmss process and the seconds will be counted and time will be displayed in the “Time taken” area
+        * On the 3rd click the the timer would reset itself If the button is pressed once, the code will start counting the seconds and time will be displayed in the “Time taken” area

 ### Strategy
 I liked the simplicity of the design, which was one of the reasons for me to choose this game as a template, which included minimalist but useful information with eye-catching images.
-I adapted the colours and images and reorganized the page so that the play action area with a clear instruction to the player comes first on top of the choices to be made so that it is easy to see the choices/results and score together area even on small screens without scrolling a lot.
+I adapted the colours and images and reorganized the page so that the play action area with a clear instruction to the player comes first on top of the choices to be made so that it is easy to see the choices/results and score area together even on small screens without scrolling a lot.
 This website is aimed to attract all demographics with an interest in playing a quick simple game.

 ### Scope
 For the players, I wanted to provide them with instructions on how to play the game with buttons, that have pictures to show the options.
 The game has a responsive design so it should function correctly across various devices such as Desktop, Mobiles, Tablet, and Laptop.